SynaBun / Documentation

 Tip

 Browser sessions persist their cookies and login state in a local storage file.
 This means your AI can stay logged into web apps, social media platforms, and admin panels across sessions without re-authenticating.
+Per-platform selector hints were trimmed out of individual tool descriptions to reduce token overhead — use browser_cheatsheet on demand instead.

 Social Media Automation #

-Beyond the general browser tools, SynaBun includes 20 dedicated extraction tools for parsing social media content into structured JSON.
+Beyond the general browser tools, SynaBun includes 21 dedicated extraction tools for parsing social media content into structured JSON.
 These tools are faster and more reliable than using browser_snapshot because they use platform-specific DOM parsing.

 Twitter / X #